solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

-Now we prove this is safe, whenever there is a slot being optimistically confirmed in the new epoch, we will only exit the aggregating of `RestartLastVotedForkSlots` stage if > 80% in the new epoch joined.
+Now we prove this is safe, whenever there is a slot being optimistically confirmed in the new epoch, we will only exit the aggregating of `RestartLastVotedForkSlots` stage if > 80% in the new epoch joined:

 1. Assume slot `X` is optimistically confirmed in the new epoch, it has
 >67% stake in the new epoch.